IRS APPROVED PROVIDER OF CONTINUING EDUCATION FOR ENROLLED AGENTS & CPAs

 Mock Student Trial Practice & U.S. Tax Court Clinics & Pro Bono Program

-under oversight of participating counsels
+under oversight of participating counsels.

 Remote audio-visual delivery from the Nantucket Apprenticeship Virtual Conference Center